patalas/patalas.github.io/stats.md

 The statistics are based on one hundred Angular repositories with the most stars on GitHub.
 For us, an Angular repository is Angular tagged and uses angular-core.
 Here you find a [list of all repositories](#list-of-all-repositories) which were evaluated in this study.

 ## Dec/2020: Which Angular Core Version is used?
-Major version of @angular/core based on the dependency in the package.json (latest master branch).
+Major version of @angular/core based on the dependency in the package.json.
 <canvas id="core"></canvas>
 <script>
 d3.csv('/assets/stats/versions.csv')